O'Brien Baptist Church Ministries

 The Youth ministry at O'Brien Baptist Church is a fun oriented kid's group often participating in many events such as movie day, Game Day and many other special and fun event geared toward youth while always honoring and learning about Jesus Christ.
-All of our Youth events are adult supervised at all times by our Youth Leaders Duane, Ruth and Aurora Hapmton.
+All of our Youth events are adult supervised at all times by our Youth Leader Michael Jones.

-Children's Church is offered to the young children presented by Debbie Jones, every Sunday morning & Wednesday evening during services.
-Children's worship includes songs, lessons at their level, and a craft along with a snack.
+Children's Church is offered to the young children presented by Debbie Jones, every Sunday morning during services and Sunday evening.
+Children's worship includes songs, lessons at their level, and a craft along with a meal.

 Vacation Bible School is held each summer and brings in children from all over the Suwannee Valley area due to our unique approach and latest in dynamic and exciting VBS programs.

 In order to develop a clear idea of prayer, we must first have a clear idea of God.
 Biblically speaking, God is a personal being.
 This is critical to prayer because it means that God is a person we can interact with, that He has a will and that we are able to relate to Him on a meaningful level.
 If He were impersonal, then prayer would not be meaningful.
 If He were personal, but uncaring and distant, prayer wouldn't serve a purpose.

 Not only is God personal, He is also loving (1 John 4:8, 16; John 3:16).
 This is also important in relation to prayer.
 If God were personal, but uncaring or unkind, then prayer might do us more harm than good!
 But God is not only loving, He is all loving (omnibenevolent).
 In relation to prayer, this means that God always desires the best for us because He loves us.